John G. Burnett: Private John G. Burnett Letter

 Classified for years as a “primary source” artifact relating the Trail of Tears, this previously unverified document has been proven to be a forgery containing fictitious stories.
 The early 1950's claims of authenticity were carelessly accepted and went unchallenged by most historians.
-Historical researchers, Serial Thompson in his, The Cherokee Cross Egypt (1951), William Higginbotham in his, Trail of Tears, Death Toll Myths Dispelled (1988), Lathel Duffield in his, Cherokee Emigration: Reconstructing Reality (2002), and Larry Vogt in his, Myth, Legend, Hoax, and History: The John G. Burnett Letter and Trail of Tears (2020) have since presented, documented, and established that the letter and its contents are fabrications.
+Historical researchers have since presented, documented, and established that the letter and its contents are fabrications.

 Burnett did not create the artifact, write the Letter, or live the Trail stories attributed to him.
 Evidence points to his grandson being the fabricator.
 Burnett did not accompany the Cherokee Indians to Oklahoma on the Trail of Tears, as cited in some publications.
+Other sources claim the letter as a legitimate primary source.

 Chief John Ross, his brother, Lewis, and Cherokee conductors were, completely and exclusively, in charge of the entire Cherokee, overland, Trail of Tears emigration.
 There were, in fact, no soldiers escorting any of Chief John Ross’ overland emigration detachments on the Trail of Tears.